bolaft/bannerlord-retinues/docs/retinues.md

 ## Import / Export

-- Retinues can be exported and export from one save to another via the mod config menu or the cheat console.
+- Retinues can be exported from one save to another via the mod config menu or the cheat console.
 → See: [Importing and Exporting Troops](./import_export.md)